Pabitra-33/Form_Registration/README.md

 # Form_Registration

 Developed a simple registaration form by using HTML5. <br>
-This registaration form contains the following elements of html :-<br>
+This registaration form contains the following elements of html:- <br>
 .
 One heading at top.<br>
 .
 One profile image logo.<br>
 .
 First name with one text-box. <br>